SAP-samples/btp-azure-opensap/Week4/Unit3/README.md

 3.3 After successfully copying the installer, switch back to the terminal/command prompt, where you are logged in to the VM and switch the user to the **dpa-user** by running:

+> **Hint**: Your password will not on the screen when you're typing!
+Once you entered the password just hit Enter.

 ```shell
 su - dpa-user
 ```
 ![Switch to DPA User](./images/switch_user.png)

-3.4 Navigate into the **tmp** directory, where you have copied the installer (Step 3.2) into by running:
+3.4 Navigate into the **tmp** directory, where you have copied the installer (Step 3.2) by running:

 ```shell
 cd /tmp